IMCBioinformatics/dada2_16S_workflow/README.md

 This is a snakemake workflow for profiling microbial communities from amplicon sequencing data using dada2.
-The initial code was cloned from https://github.com/SilasK/amplicon-seq-dada2 and modified to make a workflow suitable for my needs.
+The initial code was cloned from https://github.com/SilasK/amplicon-seq-dada2 and modified to make a workflow suitable for our needs.

 ## Overview